ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 ```

 ### Calling Instance Methods
-Now, let’s look at how to call Java instance methods using the same `ArrayDeque` class in the `java.util` package.
+Now, look at how to call Java instance methods using the same `ArrayDeque` class in the `java.util` package.
 It can be used as a stack with its `pop` and `push` instance methods with the following method signatures.

 ```java
 E pop();